Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Introduction

+To improve load estimation in restoration contexts, many recent studies have adopted AI models for short-term load forecasting.
+These models offer strong nonlinear modeling capabilities and have shown superior performance over traditional techniques.
+For example, long short-term memory (LSTM) networks \cite{kong2017short}, hybrid Convolutional Neural Network (CNN)-LSTM architectures \cite{tian2018deep}, and transformer-based models \cite{fan2024optimizing} have demonstrated improved accuracy in capturing complex temporal dependencies and multivariate patterns, particularly under high variability conditions.
 However, their growing complexity also increases models' sensitivity to data quality.
 Most AI-based forecasters rely on external inputs such as weather and behavioral data, which may be unverified or easily manipulated \cite{zhang2024vulnerability, liu2024enhancing}.
-As a result, they present attractive cyberattack surfaces in mission-critical applications like distribution system restoration.
+As a result, the forecasting layer can become an entry point for cyber-physical disruptions in restoration planning.
 Recent research has shown that even imperceptible input perturbations can significantly degrade forecasting accuracy, including under black-box settings.
 In \cite{chen2018machine}, adversarially crafted weather data led to large forecasting errors, and \cite{chen2019exploiting} showed that spoofed public-weather inputs caused costly dispatch mistakes and unintended load shedding.
-To defend against such threats, countermeasures have been proposed, such as Bayesian adversarial training \cite{zhou2022robust} and AI-based anomaly detection \cite{cui2019machine}, though their applicability to restoration planning remains largely unexplored.
-Yet the downstream impacts of such attacks, particularly their potential to undermine restoration feasibility and trigger unsafe grid conditions, have received limited attention.
+To defend against such threats, countermeasures have been proposed, such as Bayesian adversarial training \cite{zhou2022robust} and AI-based anomaly detection \cite{cui2019machine}.
+These studies demonstrate forecasting-layer vulnerability, but the downstream impacts of such attacks, particularly their potential to undermine restoration feasibility and trigger unsafe grid conditions, have received limited attention.